 Today Saturday, 29th of August of 2015, the sun rose in Southerness Point at 6:15 h and sunset was at 20:14 h.
 The moon set at 5:42 h at 253º southwest.
 Then, the moon rose at 103º southeast at 19:55 h.

-In the high tide and low tide chart, we can see that the first low tide was at 5:25 h and the next low tide will be at 17:50 h.
-The first high tide will be at 11:15 h and the next high tide at 23:35 h.
+In the high tide and low tide chart, we can see that the first low tide was at 6:20 h and the next low tide at 18:45 h.
+The only high tide of the day was at 12:05 h.

-The lunar phase is a Waxing Gibbous.
-Today we have 17 hours and 16 minutes of sun.
-The solar transit is at 13:17 h and the length of time the moon will be visible will be 7 hours and 41 minutes.
+The lunar phase is a Full Moon.
+Today we had 13 hours and 59 minutes of sun.
+The solar transit was at 13:14 h and the length of time the moon will be visible will be 9 hours and 47 minutes.

-The tidal coefficient today is 81, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 84 to end the day with a tidal coefficient of 88.
-The tide heights today are 2.1 m, 7.5 m, 1.9 m and 7.9 m.
+The tidal coefficient today is 108.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 111 to end the day with a tidal coefficient of 113.
+The tide heights today are 1.0 m, 8.5 m and 1.0 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Southerness Point which is of 9.5 m and a minimum height of 0.0 m.

-The solunar fishing calendar in Southerness Point tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Southerness Point tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 from 5:42 h to 6:42 h, very high activity minor period (moonset).
 This period of high activity coincides with sunrise; therefore the sun will exercise more influence, resulting in an excellent time for fishing